NimalDas/spring-petclinic/readme.md

-## spring-petclinic Jenkins Pipeline (README.md)
+## Spring-Petclinic Jenkins Pipeline

-This document, written in Markdown language, explains the Jenkins pipeline defined in the `Jenkinsfile` for the Spring Petclinic application.
+This document, explains the Jenkins pipeline defined in the `Jenkinsfile` for the Spring Petclinic application.
 The pipeline automates various tasks related to building, testing, deploying, and securing the application.

 **Prerequisites:**